MicrosoftDocs/WSL/WSL/wsl2-install.md

 `wsl --list --verbose` or `wsl -l -v`

 The distro that you've chosen above should now display a '2' under the 'version' column.
 Now that you're finished feel free to start using your WSL 2 distro!

+## Troubleshooting:

+Below are related errors and suggested fixes when installing WSL 2.
+Please refer to the [WSL troubleshooting page](troubleshooting.md) for other general WSL errors and their solutions.

+* **Installation failed with error 0x80070003**
+    * Please make sure that virtualization is enabled inside of your computer's BIOS.
+The instructions on how to do this will vary from computer to computer, and will most likely be under CPU related options.